JanBelterman/visualsort/README.md

 # Introduction
-A visualization of the selectionsort algorithm.
+A visualization of various sorting algorithms.